-This is Part 5 of a series that looks at the research-based solutions to navigating this trying time in our lives and marriages—and emerging stronger.
+This is the 5th and final part of a series that looks at the research-based solutions to navigating this trying time in our lives and marriages—and emerging stronger.
+Read Part 1, Part 2, Part 3 and Part 4 here.
 Feel free to share this with those who might benefit!

 As we noted last time, one of the greatest needs today (and one of the most important factors for emerging stronger from the pandemic era) is for couples to get on the same page about money.
 Yet that requires . . . um . . . talking about money.